 The only places we couldn’t enter was the SkyPark Observation Deck and the infinity pool (although we could see them very clearly).
 I’ll elaborate more in a bit.

-A Great Evening at Ce La Vi SkyBar
+A Great Evening at Marina Bay Sands SkyBar (Ce La Vi)

 We were lucky to arrive at the time the sun was setting and caught an amazing sunset view at Ce La Vi Club Lounge.
 I didn’t take any photos as I’d yet to get into a tourist’s mood then. :)